-[89] And, (5) defines pension benefits to inter alia include any pensions, compensation, gratuities, or other like allowances for public servants or their dependents.
+[89] And, (5) defines pension benefits to inter alia include any pensions compensation, gratuities, or other like allowances for public servants or their dependents.

 [89] A rationale in the section is to entrust the Commission with the power to endorse a decision which could adversely affect a pension benefit of a public officer.
 The understanding is that it would use the goodness of its standing and neutrality to intervene against possible arbitrary, unilateral and discriminatory decisions.

 [90] The omission by the Respondents to adhere to the procedural imperative under Section 151 per se suffices to have a fatal blow over their case.

 [91] In the final analysis, the Court concludes that this is a typical case which bears testimony to the reality which led common law to describe discrimination in several expressions meaning exactly the same thing.
 The original version is that it applies where the likes are treated unlike40 or the equals are treated unequal41 later on it assumed semantics such as the similarly circumstanced are treated differently42 and the likes being treated in an unlike fashion43.
 The descriptions are found to be applicable in the identified transgressions against the rights of the Applicant.
-The net effect is that the Respondents have violated the right of the Applicant to freedom against discrimination, right to equality before the law, right of equal protection under the law, right of freedom from arbitrary seizure of property and above all right to human dignity.
+The net effect is that the Respondents have right of the Applicant to freedom against violated the discrimination, right to equality before the law, right of equal protection under the law, right of freedom from arbitrary seizure of property and above all right to human dignity.

 [92] The arbitrariness which the Respondents suddenly imposed upon the Applicant without any law authorizing them to do so and without reference to any constitutionally allowed justification for that obviously undermined the principle of legality.
-This is a pillar of the rule of law.
-One of its essential requirements is that there must be an existing law upon which the rights of a person can be limited.
-In the instant case, the Respondents have not referred the
+This is a pillar of the rule of law.One of its essential requirements is that there must be an existing law upon which the rights of a person

 40Extract form Aristotle in his Nichmachan Ethics (OUP, Oxford 1980)Trans.
-WD Ross112 (Book V Chapter 3) 41Ibid
+WD Ross112 (Book V Chapter 3) 41Ibid can be limited.
+In the instant case, the Respondents have not referred the Court to any law that sanctioned their arbitrarily made decision to seize the gratuity of the Applicant to settle his loan debt.